-While at university I got a job working in the photography studios and darkrooms of an evening, which I absolutely loved.
+While at studying photography at university I got a job working in the photography studios and darkrooms of an evening.
+I loved it.
 I met some great photographers and had a great time being surrounded by all things photography.

-This job was usually reserved for second year students, while first years were too new and third years were meant to be working hard.
+This job was usually reserved for second year students.
+First year’s were too new and third year’s were meant to be working hard.
 But me and a friend were lucky enough to hold the job down in both our second and third years.
-(I also had another part time weekend job – I’ve no idea how I survived that final year and went on to graduate with a First Class Honors!)
+(I also had another part time weekend job – I’ve no idea how I survived that final year and went on to graduate with a first class degree!)

-No, I can’t!
-I’ve never shot a wedding before, I don’t know what I’m doing, I can’t even take pictures, were among some of the thoughts that crossed my mind.
-Somehow me and the second year student I was working with (who is an amazing photographer) agreed to photograph the wedding.
+I immediately said no. No, I can’t!
+I’ve never photographed a wedding before!
+I don’t know what I’m doing!
+I can’t even take pictures!
+These were among some of the thoughts that crossed my mind.
+Somehow myself and another student I worked with agreed to photograph the wedding.

 I felt like I had no idea what I was doing, and just instinctively took photos of everything I thought was important (which was mostly everything).
 From details, the first kiss, the first dance, the food, candid moments of the guests.
 I just photographed away.